Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Minotaur.md

 "cr": "3"
 "traits":
 - "desc": "If the minotaur moves at least 10 feet straight toward a target and then\
-    \ hits it with a gore attack on the same turn, the target takes an extra 9 (dice:\
+    \ hits it with a gore attack on the same turn, the target takes an extra dice:\
-    \ 2d8|avg (2d8)) piercing damage.
+    \ 2d8|avg (2d8) piercing damage.
 If the target is a creature, it must succeed\
     \ on a DC 14 Strength saving throw or be pushed up to 10 feet away and knocked\
     \ [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]."
   "name": "Charge"